 Smorgasburg is a hip food fair of Brooklyn Flea and very popular among locals and foodies.
 Smorgasburg is a foodie’s dream come true: over a 100 vendors selling and preparing food with international influences.
 Don’t eat before you go there because you don’t want to miss out on all the flavours.
 Here you’ll find dishes like all-beef ramen burger, fried anchovies with smoked paprika aioli, peach chamomile honey popsicle, and watermelon, eggplant and ricotta sandwiches.
 And if you can’t get enough, you can always buy some delicious jams, mayonnaise and sauces to take home.
 The two summer locations of Smorgasburg are Williamsburg and Prospect Park in Brooklyn.
 In the winter the market is located at Skylight One Hanson in Fort Greene.

-Le District in Lower Manhattan, close to the World Trade Center site, could be considered as the French Eataly.
+Le District in Lower Manhattan, close to One World Observatory, could be considered as the French Eataly.
 Enjoy lovely French cheeses at La Fromagerie, fresh bread at La Boulangerie or macarons at La Pâtisserie, to name a few of the options.
 With a cosy bar, several market stands offering French delicacies and three French restaurants it’s the place to be if you’re looking for refined food in New York.

 There are a number of Christmas markets in New York, as part of the Christmas season.
 From the end of October or early November, you’ll be able to visit a few.
 However, you’ll get the best experience when all the Christmas lights decorate the city.
 This happens after Thanksgiving.
 Grand Central and Columbus Circle also have markets but the best ones are at Bryant Park and Union Square.

 Union Square Christmas Market

 The Union Square Christmas market is a great place to go to if you want to enjoy some Christmas snacks or mulled wine.
 There are over 200 stalls and its location in the middle of Manhattan makes it very accessible.
 You’ll be able to find a lot of Christmas gifts at this market too.
 If you’re lucky you might be able to see carollers as well, which will surely set the mood!